Coresignal logo

 Coresignal

-Account-based selling (ABS) has been gaining ground in recent years as a focused, account-based approach to B2B sales.
-It is a high-focus account-based sales strategy that foregoes quantity in the name of quality and value.
+Account-based selling (ABS) has gained ground in recent years as a focused, account-based approach to B2B sales.
+It is a high-focus, account-based sales strategy that foregoes quantity in the name of quality and value.

-Getting to deeply understand target accounts requires cooperation not only between sales and marketing teams.
-And to do their job, these teams will need a lot of data.
+Understanding target accounts requires cooperation between sales and marketing teams.
+These teams will need a lot of data to do their jobs.
 Thus, let’s look at how you can leverage vast volumes of web data to build a high-value account-based sales pipeline.

 What is account-based selling?

-Account-based sales or account-based selling is a sales strategy that selects target accounts with expected high lifetime value for the selling company.
-As opposed to having a single contact point or a lead within the company, the ABS strategy aims at targeting multiple stakeholders and decision-makers.
+Account-based selling (ABS) is a sales strategy that identifies and targets high-value accounts using personalized tactics.
+Rather than having a single contact point or a lead within the company, ABS targets multiple stakeholders and decision-makers.

 Account-based selling is related to the more familiar term account-based marketing (ABM) and can be seen as an extension of it.
-ABM has gained prominence over the last decade in part due to cases of its successful application by leading companies.
+ABM has gained prominence over the last decade, partly due to cases of successful application by leading companies.

 With ABM, the marketing team aims to attract leads by targeting specific accounts.
 Meanwhile, account-based selling picks up where account-based marketing strategy leaves off, covering the whole sales cycle to turn the lead into a valuable customer.